AI algorithms

 https://xgboost.readthedocs.io/en/latest/parameter.html

 XGBoost (Extreme Gradient Boosting) implements a Gradient Boosting algorithm that forms a strong predictor by training a sequence of weak predictors, each improving on the previous ones' results.
 It is a non-parametric machine learning algorithm, meaning it does not rely on assumptions about the underlying distribution of the data.
+Memory usage can be a concern for extremely large datasets.

 Random Forests